andriy-yakubovskiy/SalesforceRegistrationForEventsAndMeetingsTask/README.md

 <br>
 <br>
 **Creating a record in Salesforce:<br>**
-Upon successful registration, a new registration record is created, linking the user to the selected event or meeting.
+After successful registration, a new registration record is created, linking the user to the selected event or meeting.
 ![image](https://github.com/user-attachments/assets/7e58a2e5-e6fc-41f2-b0dc-295c85ad846d)
 <br>
 <br>